jhead12/site1/docs/BUILD_FIX_SUMMARY_2025_06_21.md

 3. **Missing `url` field**: Added `url` field as an alias of `publicURL` for File nodes to maintain API consistency
 4. **Netlify Build Configuration**: Updated netlify.toml to use WordPress-bypassed build command
 5. **Missing Audio Directory**: Enhanced directory creation script to handle all required directories and placeholder files
+6. **WordPress Schema Errors**: Fixed GraphQL schema errors when WordPress is bypassed by providing a fallback WpMediaItem type and updating field references

 ## Changes Made